Cubs vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 12 of the 25 games they were favored on the moneyline this season (48%).
+- The Cubs have won 46.2% of the games this season when they were the moneyline favorite (12-14).

-- When it has played as moneyline favorites with odds of -165 or shorter, Chicago has a record of 3-3 (50%).
+- When playing as moneyline favorites with odds of -160 or shorter, Chicago has a 4-4 record (winning 50% of its games).

-- The implied moneyline probablility for this matchup gives the Cubs a 62.3% chance to win.
+- The Cubs have an implied moneyline win probability of 61.5% in this game.

-- Chicago has played in 50 games with set over/under, and have combined with opponents to go over the total 27 times (27-22-1).
+- Chicago has had an over/under set by bookmakers 51 times, and have combined with opponents to go over the total in 28 of those games (28-22-1).

-- The Cubs have collected a 1-2-0 record against the spread this season.
+- The Cubs have covered only 25% of their games this season, going 1-3-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.